ADVANTECH-Corp/EdgeAISuiteExtensions/README.md

-/ # Overview of OpenVINO&trade; Toolkit Intel's Pre-Trained Models

-OpenVINO&trade; toolkit provides a set of pre-trained models that you can use for learning and demo purposes or for developing deep learning software.
-Most recent version is available in the [repo on Github](https://github.com/opencv/open_model_zoo).

-The models can be downloaded via Model Downloader (`<OPENVINO_INSTALL_DIR>/deployment_tools/open_model_zoo/tools/downloader`).
-They can also be downloaded manually from [01.org](https://download.01.org/opencv).
+## How the Extensions Work

+Here ADVANTECH provides various edge inferences in quick experiencing manners.
+Each sample/instance is encapsulated into a single *.zip file composed of IR model, inference engine app, a sample file as inference and a batch file.
+Each instance is executable through clicking the batch file without any coding effort.
+In addition, please remember to install Edge AI Suite in advance to launch each instance successfully.

 ## Object Detection Models

 Several detection models can be used to detect a set of the most popular objects - for example, faces, people, vehicles.
 Most of the networks are SSD-based and provide reasonable accuracy/performance trade-offs.
-Networks that detect the same types of objects (for example, `face-detection-adas-0001` and `face-detection-retail-0004`) provide a choice for higher accuracy/wider applicability at the cost of slower performance, so you can expect a "bigger" network to detect objects of the same type better.
+Networks that detect the same types of objects (for example, face-detection-adas-0001 and face-detection-retail-0004) provide a choice for higher accuracy/wider applicability at the cost of slower performance, so you can expect a "bigger" network to detect objects of the same type better.
+In addition, some specific recognition networks/models have also been integrated into inference pipeline after a respective detector (for example, Age/Gender recognition after Face Detection).

 | Model Name | Major detectable features | Source Framework  | Model size(MB)  | Complexity (GFLOPs) | CPU support | GPU support  | VPU (Myriad X) support |
 |------ |------ |------ |------ |------ |------ |------ |------ |